top of page

 The Standards for Mathematical Practice describe exactly what that looks like.
 Four of those practices belong in every math classroom, every day, regardless of grade level or content:

-Make sense of problems and persevere in solving them — students are figuring something out, not just following steps
+| MP 1 | Make sense of problems and persevere in solving them — students are figuring something out, not just following steps. |

-Construct viable arguments and critique the reasoning of others — students can explain how they got their answer and engage with someone else’s thinking
+| MP 3 | Construct viable arguments and critique the reasoning of others — students can explain how they got their answer and engage with someone else’s thinking. |

-Use appropriate tools strategically — students are making decisions about how to approach the work
+| MP 5 | Use appropriate tools strategically — students are making decisions about how to approach the work. |

-Attend to precision — students are using accurate language, checking their work, and labeling their thinking carefully
+| MP 6 | Attend to precision — students are using accurate language, checking their work, and labeling their thinking carefully. |

+A lot of math instruction works exactly the same way.
 Compliance and rigor are not the same thing.
 Correct answers are not evidence of learning.

 They leave classrooms affirming lessons where students were compliant but not thinking.
-They offer feedback that focuses on what the teacher did, rather than what students experienced.
+They offer feedback that focuses on what the teacher did rather than what students experienced.
 They miss the opportunity to shift instruction because they don't yet have a way to name what matters.

 This is not a failure of leadership.
 It's a missing lens.